ibadkath/client-portal/README.md

 | `client@acme.test` | client | Acme Corp |
 | `client@globex.test` | client | Globex Inc |

+## Seeing realtime sync

+`milestones`, `comments`, and `deliverables` are the tables wired into Supabase Realtime — changes broadcast live to every open session scoped to the same org (RLS applies to realtime too, so a client only ever sees their own org's changes).
+To see it:

+1. Open two sessions against the same environment (e.g. a normal window + an incognito window), logged in as two different users in the same org — admin + one of that org's clients works well.
+2. In one session, trigger a change: approve a milestone, post a comment, or upload a deliverable.
+3. Watch the other session update with no refresh.

+This works identically locally (against `supabase start`'s local Realtime) and against a deployed environment (staging/production) — realtime is driven by the database, not by which frontend host you're on.

 ## Environment variables

 Each environment (`local`, `staging`, `production`) gets its own env file